OS/8: The Concise Command Language

 Early versions of OS/8 have a very rudimentary command-line interpreter with very few basic commands: GET, SAVE, RUN, ASSIGN, DEASSIGN, and ODT.
 With version 3 they add a more sophisticated overlay called CCL (Concise Command Language) that implements many more commands.
 OS/8's CCL is directly patterned after the CCL found on Digital's PDP-10 systems running TOPS-10.
 In fact, much of the OS/8 software system is deliberately designed to mimic, as closely as possible, the TOPS-10 operating environment.
 (The CCL command language is used on PDP-11 computers running RT-11, RSX-11, and RSTS/E, providing a similar user operating environment across all three architectures: PDP-8s, PDP-10s, and PDP-11s.)

 The basic OS and CCL implements many rather sophisticated commands, many of which still do not exist in modern command languages, not even in MS-DOS, Windows, or Unix-like operating systems.

-For example, the COMPILE command automatically finds the right compiler for a given source file and start the compile/assemble/link cycle.
+For example, the COMPILE command automatically finds the right compiler for a given source file and starts the compile/assemble/link cycle.

 The ASSIGN and DEASSIGN commands permit the use of logical device names in a program instead of physical names (as required in MS-DOS).
 For example, a program can write to device FLOP:AAA.TXT, and with an initial "ASSIGN FLOP: RXA2:" then the file is created on physical device RXA2 (the second floppy disk drive).
 VAX/VMS and the Amiga's operating system AmigaOS (and other OSes built around TRIPOS) make considerable use of this feature.

 The SET command is capable of setting many system options by patching locations in the system binary code.
 One of them, a command under OS-78, is SET SYS OS8, which re-enables the MONITOR commands that are not part of OS-78.

 The BUILD command can reconfigure the OS on the fly, even adding device drivers, often without having to reboot the OS.